 Understand the original Greek?
 See Titus 1:9 in the Nestle – Aland Greek text.

 We understand the importance and inspiration of Scripture.
-Most of us read it – even study it – on a regular basis.
-Our commitment its teaching is probably higher than most.
+Many of us read it – even study it – on a regular basis.
+Our commitment to its teaching is probably higher than most.
 Let’s tweak our approach to God’s Word just a little bit and become even more productive.

 Lesson Handout